JP211/Peak-Destinations-Rentals/README.md

 This app is built using MERN stack - Mongodb, Express, React.js and Node.js

-To see a live demo of this application, please visit: (COMING SOON!)
+To see a live demo of this application, please visit: (https://fierce-basin-22052.herokuapp.com/)